169A.53 Administrative and judicial review of license revocation.

 (d) Certified or otherwise authenticated copies of laboratory or medical personnel reports, records, documents, licenses, and certificates are admissible as substantive evidence.

 (e) The court shall order that the revocation or disqualification be either rescinded or sustained and forward the order to the commissioner.
+The court shall file its order within 14 days following the hearing.
 If the revocation or disqualification is sustained, the court shall also forward the person's driver's license or permit to the commissioner for further action by the commissioner if the license or permit is not already in the commissioner's possession.

 (g) The civil hearing under this section shall not give rise to an estoppel on any issues arising from the same set of circumstances in any criminal prosecution.